Xm R Lighting Distribution Box

 XM Distribution Box meets GB7251.
 3-2006 standards, designed for 380V rated voltage with overload and short-circuit protection for industrial and commercial use.
 The XM residential distribution box features two installation methods: embedded wall type and wall-mounted type.
 It is suitable for terminal distribution in public buildings, residential buildings, and home decoration, and can also be used in power supply locations such as building lighting.
 The Low Voltage Distribution Box is a compact and reliable solution for secondary power distribution in industrial, commercial, and residential applications.
 They have monoblock body structure and provide IP66 protection degree.

-• Multiple outgoing lines from the secondary distribution box
+• Configuration in the lighting distribution box

 [PDF Version]